| The Sardinia Radio Telescope (SRT) |

 |

-| SRT in Europe |
+The SRT in Europe |

-- Primary focus: dual L (1.3-1.8 GHz) P (305-425 MHz) band coaxial;
+- Primary focus: dual L-band (1.3-1.8 GHz) and P-band (305-425 MHz) coaxial.

-- Gregorian focus: K band multibeam (18-26 GHz);
+- Gregorian focus: K-band multibeam (18-26 GHz).

 For more detailed information, please visit the project website.